paulcw/scheme_in_awk/README.md

 This is a work in progress, it's nowhere near complete yet.

+## Is it a shining example of perfect code for a working professional?

+No, it's a thing I'm working on, for fun.
+Boring things will be skipped over, which is bad for professional code that others may work on.

 ## What is it?

 It's a Scheme interpreter, written in Awk.